Land Conservation Committee

 The Land Conservation Committee is created pursuant to Wis.
 Stat. § 92.06, for the purpose of performing policy formulation and program responsibilities authorized by Wis.
 Stats.
 Ch.
 92.

-Comprised of elected County Board members, a Member at Large and a Farm Service Agency Representative, Land and Water Conservation Committee takes the leading role in local land and water resource protection.
+Comprised of elected County Board members to the UW-Extension Education and Agriculture Committee, and two citizen members, one of whom is engaged in an “agriculture use” as that term is defined under Wis.
+Stat. § 91.01(2)(a)1. to 7.
+Land and Water Conservation Committee takes the leading role in local land and water resource protection.
 They set the course for conservation in their counties by:

 - Providing local conservation leadership and coordination.